 Home processed wild game, beef, pork, lamb, or goat Jerky

 Any other meat that has not come from a state or federally inspected facility.

-Any pre-made food products with meat other than personally raised poultry, rabbit, or fish.
+Any pre-made food products with meat other than domestically raised poultry, rabbit, or fish (except catfish).

 Here is a link to the Wyoming Department of Agriculture FAQ page about the Wyoming Food Freedom Act.

 For more information or questions specific to the Act, visit the Wyoming Dept. of Agriculture website and contact Consumer Health Services.